aquasecurity/tfsec/docs/checks/aws/ecr/repository-customer-key.md

 title: ECR Repository should use customer managed keys to allow more control
 ---

+# ECR Repository should use customer managed keys to allow more control

 ### Default Severity: <span class="severity low">low</span>

 ### Explanation